= Credit towards Signature Program Phase II

 • Rebecca Pearlman, Senior Lecturer, Biology, School of Arts & Sciences

-• Christov Roberson, Lecturer, Biology, School of Arts & Sciences
+• Christov Roberson, Senior Lecturer, Biology Department, School of Arts and Sciences

-• Sunita Thyagarajan, Senior Lecturer, Chemisty, School of Arts & Sciences
+• Sunita Thyagarajan, Associate Teaching Professor, Chemistry, School of Arts & Sciences

-• Kathryn Tifft Oshinnaiye, Senior Lecturer, Biology, School of Arts & Sciences
+• Kathryn Tifft Oshinnaiye, Associate Teaching Professor, Biology Department, School of Arts and Sciences

-• Rebecca Wilbanks, Lecturer, University Writing Program, School of Arts & Sciences
+• Rebecca Wilbanks, Senior Lecturer and Associate Director for Writing in the Majors, University Writing Program, School of Arts & Sciences

 • Rebecca Wright, Assistant Professor, Nursing Faculty, School of Nursing